+- 1. Eligible participants

+- a.
+Head Coach and one assistant coach no reimbursement.

+- b.
+Athletic Director

 - c.
 Members of varsity squad including manager must ride with parents or have parental permission to drive to the event.

 - 2. Excused one day only.

-- 3. Excused for division Mineral Point is in or for a SWAL Team.

-- 4. District will provide or pay for:

-- a.
-Same as II (b) above but for A.D. only.

-- While varsity squad members may be excused from school to attend all or part of the state tournament, the district will assume no responsibility for their attendance.
+- 3. Excused for division Mineral Point is in or for a SWAL Team. - 4.
+District will provide or pay for: - a.
+Same as II (b) above but for A.D. only. - b.
+While varsity squad members may be excused from school to attend all or part of the state tournament, the district will assume no responsibility for their attendance.
 Individuals will pay all costs and travel with parents or school transportation.

-- G. Cheerleader Trips
+G. Cheerleader Trips